 We’ve already mentioned the havoc low interest rates play on savers, but let’s not forget the other consequences of near-zero interest rates:

-- Encouraging risky speculation in the stock market
+- Encouraging risky speculation

 - Wreaking havoc on pension funds (maybe that’s why the needed a bailout)

 - Eventually, inevitably, dethroning the U.S. dollar as the reserve currency of choice